Security Surveillance Cameras | How To Get Started

 DUMMY SECURITY CAMERAS

 Fake cameras may scare potential burglars away by giving the impression that intruders are being watched.
-They're a cheap alternative to actual cameras, but a fake camera may not give you the same peace of mind as a functioning camera.
+They're a cheap alternative to actual cameras, but a phony camera may not give you the same peace of mind as a functioning camera.

 HIDDEN SECURITY CAMERAS